microsoft/vscode-go/README.md

 ### Customizing the Go extension features

 The Go extension is ready to use on the get go.
 If you want to customize the features, you can edit the settings in your User or Workspace settings.
-Read [Settings for Visual Studio Code Go extension](https://github.com/Microsoft/vscode-go/wiki/Settings-for-Visual-Studio-Code-Go-extension) for the full list of options and their descriptions.
+Read [All Settings & Commands in Visual Studio Code Go extension](https://github.com/Microsoft/vscode-go/wiki/All-Settings-&-Commands-in-Visual-Studio-Code-Go-extension) for the full list of options and their descriptions.

 ### Go Language Server (Experimental)